onichandame/epics-ioc-connection/README.md

 This package is not a traditional JS package which only depends on the JS runtime due to the complexity of the ChannelAccess protocol.
 It requires the following conditions being met:

 1. an installation of epics base.
 The development of this package is based on EPICS 3.14.12.8
-2. one of the below env variables set(Check the meaning of them in the official installation guide of EPICS)
+2. one of the below env variables set(Check the meaning of them in the official installation guide of EPICS).
+If none is installed, it will fallback to the binaries shipped in `clibs` directory, which will not be guaranteed to work in your environment.
     - LIBCA_PATH
     - EPICS_BASE and EPICS_HOST_ARCH

 ## Installation